 Meet “Buddy Davis” – Official Office Cat & Feline Greeter at the NKC Tribune and Tribune Office Supply & Printing Office in the Davis Street Center (the plaza by Safeway) in Cle Elum.
 Buddy is a rescued feral cat found hanging outside the office in 2009.
 Not only has the staff adopted him, but he has developed a loyal fan base in the community.

-The annual Buddy’s Buddies Pet Giving Tree is up and ready
+The annual Buddy’s Buddies Pet Giving Tree COMING SOON!

 Come in to the Tribune office lobby and pick a tag off the tree, or download printable tags here.